 Coaches Corner #26 – Henk Jansen, 1/21/2019

 #OneTeam.
 Many people think swimming is an “individual” sport, but I think most people who say that never truly swam on a swim team.
 When you are racing, yes, it is your effort and your effort alone that will determine the outcome.
 That goes for practice too really but having swimmers and coaches supporting you before, after and during a race sure does help.
 Now as a coach, I like to move, cheer, bark, etc. while swimmers are racing, and I have watched plenty of fast swims and plenty of slow swims.
-I am well aware that what I do on the sidelines probably doesn’t influence the clock too much, nevertheless it’s what I do, and I feel it sure can’t hurt.
+I am well aware that what I do on the sidelines probably doesn’t influence the clock too much, nevertheless it’s what I do, and I feel sure it can’t hurt.
 Where I think the “team” aspect of swimming comes in the most is at practice.
 Kids will practice a heck of a lot more than they will race.
-It is probably the worst practice to “play” ratio in all of sports (ok, forget I made you aware of that).
-I speak from experience as a swimmer and as a coach, having other swimmers with you doing the same practice, same sets, same work helps if you are doing it TOGETHER and as a TEAM.
-So, yes, there is an individual aspect to swimming, but there sure is more of a team aspect to swimming than most think, in my opinion.
+It is probably the worst ” practice to play” ratio in all of sports (ok, forget I made you aware of that).
+I speak from experience, both as a swimmer and as a coach, having other swimmers with you doing the same practice, same sets, same work helps if you are doing it TOGETHER as a TEAM.
+So, yes, there is an individual aspect to swimming but there sure is more of a team aspect to swimming than most think, in my opinion.
 Having that coach on the sideline and the swimmers with you and behind your lane, cheering, will not always get you fast times, but like I said, it sure can’t hurt!
-In conclusion (I feel like a private eye when I say that), get your swimmers to practice because it not only helps them, but it help their teammates, too.
+In conclusion (I feel like a private eye when I say that), get your swimmers to practice because it not only helps them, it helps their teammates, too.
 Until next time . . .